dberman4/XTeam_20/rules.md

 ## How will will (we?) communicate difficulties with a task assigned to us
-Message eachother in the group-chat and be specific.
+Message each other in the group-chat and be specific.
 Meeting before deadlines so that we can help eachother in person.

 ## How we will back up each other to ensure that deadlines are not missed